mulesoft-assets/template-sap2wday-employee-migration/README.md

 <!-- Use Case (start) -->
 As a SAP admin I want to migrate employees to Workday.

-This Anypoint template serves as a foundation for the process of migrating Employees from SAP instance to Workday, being able to specify available filtering criteria and desired behavior when an employee already exists in the destination system.
+This template helps you migrate employees from a SAP instance to Workday, and specifying available filtering criteria and desired behavior when an employee already exists in the destination system.

-As implemented, this template leverages the Mule batch module.
+This template leverages the Mule batch module.
 The batch job is divided into *Process* and *On Complete* stages.

-Before the *Process* stage the template will go to the SAP and query all the employees that match the filtering criteria.
-The criteria is based on available filtering fields for standard BAPI BAPI_EMPLOYEE_GETDATA.
+Before the *Process* stage the template goes to SAP and queries all the employees that match the filtering criteria.
+The criteria is based on available filtering fields for the standard BAPI BAPI_EMPLOYEE_GETDATA value.

-During the *Process* stage the template checks if there is an employee with such an id in the Workday and if it is present the template will update it using Change_Preferred_Name function, if it isn't - the template creates it using HIRE_EMPLOYEE function call.
+During the *Process* stage the template checks if there is an employee with such an ID in Workday and if present, the template updates it using Change_Preferred_Name function, if the ID isn't in Workday, the template creates it using HIRE_EMPLOYEE function call.

-Finally during the *On Complete* stage the template will both log output statistics data into the console and send a notification email with the results of the batch execution.
+Finally during the *On Complete* stage the template logs output statistics data in the console and sends a notification email with the results of the batch execution.
 <!-- Use Case (end) -->

 # Considerations